This is a named option within the Human Ecology, PhD.

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count up to 18 credits of graduate coursework taken at other institutions or as a UW–Madison Special student (with a maximum of 9 special student credits as part of the 18).
+With program approval, students are allowed to transfer up to 18 credits of graduate coursework taken at other institutions.
 Prior coursework taken at other institutions may not be used to satisfy the minimum graduate residence credit requirement.
 Credits earned ten or more years prior to admission to a doctoral degree are not allowed to satisfy requirements.

 Probation